 (f) the progress in achieving the milestones, taking into account major difficulties encountered in the implementation of the programme;

-(g) the outcome of the technical adjustment as set out in Article 110(2), where applicable.

-(h) in addition, for programmes supported by the JTF, the assessment carried out by the Commission, pursuant to point (b) of Article 29(1) of Regulation (EU) 2018/1999(*).
+(g) for programmes supported by the JTF, the assessment carried out by the Commission, pursuant to point (b) of Article 29(1) of Regulation (EU) 2018/1999.

 2. The Member State shall submit an assessment for each programme on the outcome of the mid-term review, including a proposal for the definitive allocation of the flexibility amount referred to in the second subparagraph of Article 86(1), to the Commission by 31 March 2025.

-3. If deemed necessary following the mid-term review of the programme or, in case new challenges were identified pursuant to point (a) of paragraph 1, the Member State shall submit to the Commission the assessment referred to in paragraph 1a together with the amended programme.
+3. If deemed necessary following the mid-term review of the programme or, in the event that new challenges are identified pursuant to point (a) of paragraph 1, the Member State shall submit to the Commission the assessment referred to in paragraph 2 together with the amended programme.

-The revised programme shall include:
+The revisions shall include:

 (a) the allocations of the financial resources by priority;